Jose Bautista turns 42 today.

-The last 11 years or so would have been so much different without him.
+Those years, from 2008 to 2017 would have been so much different without Jost.
 He gave us so many great moments over the years.
-There were none better than than the home run and bat flip in Game 5.
+But, of course, the best was the home run and bat flip in Game 5.

-When we traded for him, back in August of 2008, the trade didn’t even merit a post on our site.
-It turned out to be the best trade of JP Ricciardi’s time as manager, and it didn’t get it’s own post.
-He played in 6 games before getting his first hit as a Jay, and people weren’t exactly thrilled with him.
+When we traded for him back in August of 2008, the trade didn’t even merit a post on our site.
+It turned out to be the best trade of JP Ricciardi’s time as manager, and it didn’t get its own post.
+He played in 6 games before getting his first hit as a Jay, and people weren’t thrilled with him.
 He hit his first home run on September 2nd.

 Jose was intense, which isn’t a strong enough word.
 He wanted to win very badly.
 Sometimes his ‘intenseness’ rubbed people the wrong way.
-I honestly never thought I’d see a player that would match him for intensity, then we got Josh Donaldson, who seems his twin in that way.
-I remember the times when Jose, quietly, stepped in between Josh and umpires when it seemed like Donaldson was about to get himself thrown out of a game and thought Jose could have used someone doing that for him in the past.
+I never thought I’d see a player that would match him for intensity, but then we got Josh Donaldson, who seems his twin in that way.
+I remember Jose quietly stepping between Josh and the umpires when it seemed like Donaldson was about to get thrown out of a game, and I thought Jose could have used someone doing that for him in the past.

-I kind of like guys who want to win, though I’ll admit, I did like it when Jose showed us his sense of humor.
+I like guys who want to win, though I’ll admit, I liked it when Jose showed us his sense of humour.

 I can’t imagine what those years would have been like without him.
-Not near as interesting I’m sure.
-The sooner they put him on the Level of Excellence the better (but I suppose they have to wait until we can get fans back to the ball park).
+Not near as enjoyable, I’m sure.
+The sooner they put him on the Level of Excellence, the better.

-Anyway, Happy Birthday Jose.
+Happy Birthday, Jose.
 I hope it is a good one.

 Happ had two stints with the Blue Jays.
-The first wasn’t overly successful.
-We sent Francisco Cordero, Ben Francisco, Joe Musgrove, Carlos Perez, David Rollins, Asher Wojciechowski, and Devin Comer to Houston for Happ, David Carpenter, and Brandon Lyon in July of 2012.
+Unfortunately, the first wasn’t overly successful.
+So we sent Francisco Cordero, Ben Francisco, Joe Musgrove, Carlos Perez, David Rollins, Asher Wojciechowski, and Devin Comer to Houston for Happ, David Carpenter, and Brandon Lyon in July of 2012.

 Happ was 19-20 with a 4.48 ERA in 58 games, 44 starts over 2.5 seasons in that first run.
 It was interrupted with injuries (including a terrifying line drive off the head, which resulted in a knee injury that kept him out for a long while).

 We traded him to the Mariners for Michael Saunders before the 2015 season.
-Happ didn’t do well for the Mariners (4-6 with a 4.64 ERA), and they sent him to Pittsburgh at the trade deadline.
-With the Pirates (and the help of pitching coach Ray Searage), he figured things out.
+Unfortunately, Happ didn’t do well for the Mariners (4-6 with a 4.64 ERA), and they sent him to Pittsburgh at the trade deadline.
+However, he figured things out with the Pirates (and the help of pitching coach Ray Searage).
 He went 7-2 with a 1.85 ERA in 11 starts.

-After the season, he signed back with the Blue Jays, and had his first and only 20 win season with us in 2016, 20-4 with a 3.18 ERA finished 6th in Cy Young voting.
+After the season, he signed back with the Blue Jays and had his first and only 20-win season in 2016, 20-4 with a 3.18 ERA finished 6th in Cy Young voting.

-He made two starts in our playoff run that year, one win against the Rangers in the ALDS (5 innings, 1 earned), and Cleveland’s loss in the ALCS (5 innings, 2 earned).
+He made two starts in our playoff run that year, one win against the Rangers in the ALDS (5 innings, 1 earned), and one loss to Cleveland in the ALCS (5 innings, 2 earned).

-Rajai Davis turns 40 today.
-Davis played 3 seasons with the Blue Jays in the middle of his 14 year career.
+Rajai Davis turns 42 today.
+Davis played three seasons with the Blue Jays in his 14-year career.